Worldwide Children and Youth Effort on Track for 2020

 “We are thrilled with what we are learning and so excited in the future of this new initiative,” said Elder Rasband.
 “It focuses on what really matters, helping our children and youth discover their eternal identity and develop skills and talents unique to them.
 As the Church continues to grow and the world continues to change, the time is right for a simplified, personalized approach to helping children and youth.”

-2020 New Initiative for Children and Youth
+2020 New Effort for Children and Youth

 New resources for children and youth to build on home-centered, Church-supported principles

-The new initiative for children and youth announced on May 8, 2018, and coming in 2020 will build on the home-centered, Church-supported principles described by President Russell M. Nelson at October 2018 general conference.
+The new effort for children and youth announced on May 8, 2018, and coming in 2020 will build on the home-centered, Church-supported principles described by President Russell M. Nelson at October 2018 general conference.